I am writing to you from a hotel room where I have stayed for two nights, typing away, soaking in the tub and eating cheese.

 PLAN THE NEXT ONE

-I hope to do these a couple times each year.
+These retreats have become part of my personal life and my work life over the years.
+And I don’t see that changing.
+I hope to do a retreat a couple of times each year.
 They might look different over time.
-I might crash a friend’s basement, or team up with some other ladies to work with.
-Either way, knowing that time is there for me is so helpful for me to keep with the daily grind.
+In terms of where I stay and the people I go with.
+Either way, knowing that time is there for me is so helpful for me to keep with the daily grind of my worklife and momlife.